 This annual report consists of a series of financial statements and notes to those financial statements.
 These statements are organized so the reader can understand Warren Consolidated Schools financially as a whole.
 The government-wide financial statements provide information about the activities of the whole School District, presenting both an aggregate view of the School District's finances and a longer-term view of those finances.
 The fund financial statements provide the next level of detail.
 For governmental activities, these statements tell how services were financed in the short term and what remains for future spending.
-The fund financial statements by providing information about the School District's most significant funds, the General Fund, the Bonded Capital Projects Fund, and the Debt Service Fund, with all other funds presented in one column as nonmajor funds.
-The remaining statements, the proprietary fund's statement of net position; statement of revenue, expenses, and changes in net position; and statement of cash flows and the statement of fiduciary assets and liabilities, present financial information about activities for which the School District provides services to other funds and acts solely as an agent for the benefit of students and parents.
+The fund financial statements look at the School District's operations in more detail than the government-wide financial statements by providing information about the School District's most significant funds, the General Fund, the Bonded Capital Projects Fund, and the Debt Service Fund, with all other funds presented in one column as nonmajor funds.
+The remaining statements, the proprietary fund statement of net position; statement of revenue, expenses, and changes in net position; and statement of cash flows, present financial information about activities for which the School District provides services to other funds.
 This report is composed of the following elements: